weew/eventer/readme.md

 ## Usage

-The event system allows you to easily subscribe to certain events and get notified as soon as one occurs.
+This event system allows you to easily subscribe to certain events and get notified as soon as one occurs.
 The most simple way to subscribe to an event is by using a string as the event name.